CemKarkiner/Tictavarium/README.md

 - ER diagram and flow chart needs to be drawn
 ## Music Side
 - Primary focus is guitar
-- User can set the metronome settings
+- User can set the metronome settings (Done)
+- Music measure needs to be change automaticly (3/4, 4/4 etc.)
-- User can slow down the music metronome
+- User can slow down the music metronome (Done)
 - Guitar sound frequences should be implemented (24 frets)
 - 1/2 notes, 1/4 notes etc. (mandatory)
 ## Application side
 ### Backend
-- All project will be develop in python (subprocess can change)
+- All project will be develop in python (subproceses can change)
 - Application needs to contain S&Ps (songs and practices)
-- Database will hold the data of the S&Ps
+- Database will hold the data of the S&Ps (will improve)
 - The song needs to start from its original BPM as a default but user should be able to change
 - The software needs to identify the new tabs using audiveris subprocess
 - Offline and online mods should be provided (optional)